“Ho, Ho Homicide”

 Call for Artists: “East to West Art Walk”

-Macon Arts Alliance is requesting qualifications from artists to assist in the enhancement of the pedestrian experience along Coliseum Drive and Martin Luther King Jr. Boulevard between Clinton and Mulberry streets using temporary public art.
+Macon Arts Alliance is requesting qualifications from artists to assist in the enhancement of the pedestrian experience along Coliseum Drive and MLK Jr. Drive between Clinton Street and Mulberry using temporary public art.
 Deadline to submit qualifications: noon Dec.
 19. maconartsalliance.org.
-Noon Dec.
-19.

 2016 Holiday Gift Shop